That’s my rig there to the left, along with the makings of one of my favorite go-to recipes.

 * Apple seeds contain cyanide, so you should remove them prior to juicing.

-* Also, the grean leaves on the ends of some veggy’s have toxicity, such as carrots or rhubarb greens.
+* The grean leaves on the ends of some veggy’s have toxicity, such as carrots or rhubarb greens.
+I would refrain from juicing those parts.

 * The skins of oranges and grapefruits also contain toxic substances, so it is not wise to juice them (however, the white, pithy part just below the skin contains very valuable bioflavonoids and vitamin C, so make sure you don’t peel that away).
 The skins of fruits such as kiwi and papaya should also be removed before juicing.